Siamese fighting fish: Etymology

-Another vernacular name for Siamese fighting fish is plakat, often applied to the short-finned ornamental strains, which is derived from the Thai word pla kat (Thai: ปลากัด), which literally means "biting fish".
+Another vernacular name for Siamese fighting fish is plakat, often applied to the short-finned ornamental strains, which is derived from the Thai word pla kat (ปลากัด), which literally means "biting fish".
 This name is used in Thailand for all members of the Betta genus, which share similar aggressive tendencies, rather than for any specific strain of the Siamese fighting fish.
 Thus, the term "fighting fish" is used to generalise all Betta species besides the Siamese fighting fish.

 Siamese fighting fish were originally given the scientific name Macropodus pugnax in 1849—literally "aggressive fish with big feet", likely in reference to their elongated pelvic fins.
-In 1897 they were identified with the genus Betta and became known as Betta pugnax, referring to their aggressiveness.
-In 1909, the species was finally renamed Betta splendens upon the discovery that an existing species was already named pugnax.
+The genus Betta had been erected by the Dutch ichthyologist Pieter Bleeker in 1850, and Cantor's species was later recombined as Betta pugnax (Cantor, 1849)—a species now regarded as distinct from the Siamese fighting fish.
+Cantor's original description had inadvertently included more than one species of fighting fish; in a revision of the Asiatic labyrinth fishes published in 1910 (in a volume dated 1909), the British ichthyologist Charles Tate Regan separated the Siamese domesticated fish and described it as a new species, Betta splendens.